 By keeping all of the points mentioned in mind, we balanced the values in-terms of an adjustable FOV option for PC (by a preset range method).

-FOV options in different video games are usually showcased by their direct ° angle values (by sliders), but in our case since we can’t exactly provide an accurate number (as we have dynamic FOV values), we chose to display the option through contextual words:
+FOV options in different video games are usually showcased by their direct ° angle values (by sliders), but in our case since we can’t exactly provide an accurate number (as we have dynamic FOV camera states), we chose to display the option through contextual words:

 But how did we choose the values?

-• We adjusted the max.
-FOV modifier values to have it capped to a max. of 120° FOV value (all of them, even on max.
-FOV setting, to avoid breach in motion sickness).
+- We adjusted the max.
+FOV values to always have them be capped to a max. of 120° FOV (this is applicable for all camera states, even on max.
+FOV setting, to avoid a breach in motion sickness).

-By this process, we can only get a max. of 20° camera FOV value due to the fish-eye nature kicking-in thereafter (Because anything more than that would breach the 120° value).
+By this process in some camera states, we can only get a max. of 20° camera FOV value increment due to the fish-eye nature kicking-in thereafter (because anything more than that would breach the 120° value).

 CONSOLE DEFAULT: